 - Globalization – VARs and channel partners are often located across the globe, potentially very far from the nearest manufacturer’s location or product demonstration centers.
 Therefore, they need tools that will allow them to sell better in any location, at any time.
 While mobile applications are starting to alleviate this problem, many tablets/smartphones carry greater weights of popularity in various countries, making content deployment more challenging, as a sales enablement tool must be able to work on ANY device the channel partner has at their disposal.
 Language barriers also render many sales tools useless, unless they can be translated into the local language for use in foreign countries.

 - Universal Access – As mentioned previously, globally dispersed representatives utilize many different devices, from laptops to mobile devices, and need a tool that works seamlessly cross-platform—providing a universal experience regardless of location.
 According to Qvidian, the number one reason that Sales disregards marketing materials is because they are unable to locate or access them.
-This means getting the right information deployed into the hands of channel partners and VARs on the right devices is of paramount importance to communicate your message seamlessly and consistently.
-For use in regions where consistent Internet access is difficult to attain, or for use in venues like corporate headquarters or hospitals where Internet access is often restricted, channel partners need an application that works both ONLINE and OFFLINE, on laptops, smartphones, and tablets.
+This means getting the right information deployed into the hands of channel partners and VARs on the right devices is paramount to communicating your message seamlessly and consistently.
+For use in regions where consistent Internet access is difficult to attain or in venues like corporate headquarters or hospitals where Internet access is often restricted, channel partners need an application that works ONLINE and OFFLINE, on laptops, smartphones, and tablets.
 Often, these sorts of applications require licenses (based on the number of users), which leaves channel partners and VARs at a huge disadvantage, as many OEMs are hesitant to pick up the tab for a sales enablement tool partners may or may not actually utilize.

 Imagine a Utopian Future for Channel Selling